midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 **Missing Values**

-- In order to understand the dataset we checked its basic structure and content.
+- In order to understand the dataset the basic structure and content were checked.
-- Before performing any preprocessing, we reviewed the dataset to check for missing values.
+- Before performing any preprocessing, the dataset was reviewed to check for missing values.
 Ensuring data completeness is crucial for building reliable models or vizualizations.
-After inspecting the dataset, we confirmed that there were no missing values.
+After inspecting the dataset, it was confirmed that there were no missing values.

 **Data Consistency**